Photo by Danielle Ezzo

 BOOKS

-SAMPLE SCHOLARSHIP & INVITED ESSAYS
+SAMPLE SCHOLARSHIP & ESSAYS

 Woman’s Art Journal.
 2023.
 Review of Judith Brodsky’s Dismantling the Patriarchy Bit by Bit.
 Vol 44, no. 1.